cyneuro/cyneuro.github.io/teaching/googlesites/README.md

 In fact, [(Leung and Ivy)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.581.3422&rep=rep1&type=pdf) found that students perceive course websites to enhance learning.
 Sites that host content directly related to the student’s final grade were considered most impactful.
 Presumably as this drives motivation to use and retain information found on the site.
 Google sites is an easy to use and powerful platform that will allow you to host a wide variety of content (documents, videos, etc.)
 ## Creating the site
-<mark> Start by opening up a browser window and navigating to [https://sites.google.com](https://sites.google.com) You’ll be presented with a window similar to the following. (**You may need to login or create a google account before proceeding**)
+Start by opening up a browser window and navigating to [https://sites.google.com](https://sites.google.com) You’ll be presented with a window similar to the following. (**You may need to login or create a google account before proceeding**)

 ![](images/1.png)